US Cash Products-Chicago gasoline partly rebounds

 refinery in Beaumont, Texas and "anticipates some impact to

-fuel differentials talked at even to the board to a penny over.
+gallon.
+Jet fuel differentials talked at even to the board to a

 However, Gulf Coast conventional M4 gasoline differentials

-slipped by a quarter cent per gallon as traders focused on a new
+slipped by a penny per gallon on Thursday as traders focused on

 refinery in Port Arthur, Texas, anticipating the procedure could